google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ### Test it

-- Reload the workspace and right-click on various blocks.
+- Reload the workspace and open context menus on various blocks.
 - The last context menu option's text should vary based on the block type.

 ## Weight and id